olvap80/InstantRTOS/README.md

 Natural approach for our cooperative system is to use scheduling based on the "Earliest deadline first" to resume "the most urgent task earlier", this looks like "using dynamic priorities" but there are no "task priorities" at all (you can easily introduce some prioritization, see below!) we just resume tasks in their "straightforward order")).
-In our case we will simplify approach from the above even more: cooperative tasks (coroutines) are _resumed in the order as they were scheduled and run "till the next yield"_.
+In our case we will simplify approach from the above even more: Cooperative Tasks (Coroutines) are _resumed in the order as they were scheduled and run "till the next yield"_.
 This is "a little bit different" than "task shall be completed till this deadline time", but still enough "theoretical ground" to start with, before proceeding _in practice_ with timeouts, watchdogs, asserts and extensive testing)).
 (I know perfect CS academist will cry bloody tears while seeing those "simplifications", but such similar "simplifications" is what real life RTOS/embedded system developers actually do, ... and that is why timeouts/watchdogs/asserts/extensive are *always* needed to refine theoretically built constructions